10 Remembrance Day Paintings: Honouring Canada’s Role in the Wars

 Remembrance Day, was first marked in Canada on Nov.
 11, 1919.
 That date marked the one-year anniversary of the signing of the armistice that ended the First World War.
 This Sunday marks the 100-year anniversary of the end of the war.

 To celebrate the 100-yr celebrations of Remembrance Day, and that crimson red poppy which signifies the day and honours those who have served and are serving in the Canadian Military.
-Paintings and photographs created between 2011-2018 honouring ‘Poppy Day’ and our Canadian military.
+Remembrance Day Art created between 2011-2018 honouring ‘Poppy Day’ and our Canadian military.

-9 and 10.
 The People of Canada Portrait Project – a crowd-sourcing portrait project between myself and Canadians across the country, in which Canadians send in photos and I paint their portrait and a background based on my interview with the subjects.
-Currently 11 portraits have been completed, how fitting as we head into Remembrance Day 2018.
-Below are portraits, ‘Vimy Jam’ honouring a meeting at the 100th anniversary Vimy celebrations in Vimy France and ‘Golden Days’ at Rideau Hall.
+Currently 20 portraits have been completed, as we head into Remembrance Day 2022.
+Below are portraits, ‘Vimy Jam‘ honouring a meeting at the 100th anniversary Vimy celebrations in Vimy France.

 There we are, 10 artworks for Remembrance Day – some painted on canvas and some photographic.
 On this Remembrance Day my hope is that we continue to come together as we work towards tearing down borders on a course to becoming one world.
 Honoring the past, on a course set for the future.